MW 20x5 / N38 - neodymium magnet

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Significant importance in advanced technologically fields – are used in HDD drives, electric motors, medical apparatus or other advanced devices.
+- Key role in modern technologies – are used in HDD drives, electric drive mechanisms, medical equipment or very modern machines.

 Disadvantages of neodymium magnets: